 Key stage 4 (Year 9, 10 and 11)

-Separate science students follow all of units 4.1 – 4.7 found on the GCSE Biology Specification link below.
+GCSE Biology students follow all of units 4.1 – 4.8 found on the GCSE Biology Specification link below.
 Practical skills are assessed throughout the course and examined as part of the final examination series.

-Combined science students follow selected elements of units 4.1 – 4.7 found on the GCSE Biology Specification link below.
+Combined science students follow selected elements of units 4.1 – 4.8 found on the GCSE Combined Science: Trilogy Specification link below.
 Practical skills are assessed throughout the course and examined as part of the final examination series.

-There is always a laboratory open at lunchtimes and students are encouraged to drop in to seek extra help or catch up with missed work.
+There is always a laboratory open at lunchtime and students are encouraged to drop in to seek extra help or catch up with missed work.